Theuntextured/CS2ChaosPlugin/Readme.md

 * OPTIONAL `public virtual void TickEffect(float Dt)` - The function gets called on tick while the effect is active.
 (Only called when the duration is >0)
 * OPTIONAL `public virtual float GetEffectDuration()` - Should return the duration of the effect. returning 0 means no duration, which has the above consequences.
 * OPTIONAL `public virtual HashSet<string> IncompatibleEffects` - Should return a list of incompatible effect class names which should be removed if active.
 For example an effect which increases gravity would be incompatible with one that lowers it.
+* OPTIONAL `public virtual string?
+Category` - Getter for a category.
+Null for no category.
+Two effects of the same category cannot coexist.
+It is an easier wa to define incompatibilities.

 **IMPORTANT NOTE:** If an effect is not to be loaded in by the effect manager as a usable effect, then it should be marked as `abstract`
 **NOTE:** If an effect is an event listener, remember to remove it as a listener when the effect ends.